Will Wake For Donuts

 - In a separate bowl beat 2 eggs, 1 tbsp apple cider vinegar, and 2 tsp lemon juice just until frothy.
 Add the 1/2 cup sweetener and melted butter and whisk to combine-about 1 minute.

 - Add the wet ingredients to the dry and mix well, allowing the flax to absorb some of the moisture.
 The batter will be thick and a bit sticky!

 - To fill the donut pan, scoop the batter into a large plastic bag or piping bag.
-Cut the tip off at about 1 inch and pipe the batter directly into the wells.
-You can also spoon the batter into the pan and smooth it out with spoon dipped in water (to preven sticking).
+Cut the tip at about 1 inch and pipe the batter directly into the wells.
+You can also spoon the batter into the pan and smooth it out with spoon dipped in water (to prevent sticking).
 You should have enough to fill 5 of the 6 cavities.
 Bake for 10 minutes or until the tops are golden brown.

-I prefer using Swerve (erythritol) in my donut batter and Allulose as my cinnamon-sugar coating because you don't get the cooling effect!
+Sweeteners: I prefer Swerve (erythritol) in my donut batter and Allulose as my cinnamon-sugar coating because you don't get the cooling effect!
 Use whichever works best for you and remember that Allulose is a bit less sweet so use an extra 2-3 tbsp if baking with it!